Solar panels are modular. The panels are flexible, easy to use, and affordable.

 To see detailed advantages click to read more.

-When you want to use solar you need proper sunshine and space.
-One has to take sun-blocking objects must into consideration.
+When you want to use solar you need proper sunshine and a fair amount of space.
+One must also take sun-blocking objects into consideration.

 Click here to read about the disadvantages of solar.